Expungement Frequently Asked Questions

 How to get an OWI expunged?

-The process for first-offense OWI expungement is generally the same as with other misdemeanor offenses.
+The process for first-offense OWI expungement is generally the same as that for other misdemeanor offenses.
 The main difference between OWI expungement and simple misdemeanor expungement is that the waiting period increases to five (5) years.
 The petitioner must prove they took advantage of substance abuse therapy, education, and counseling.

 Who can see expunged records?